Exiting the Wind River Range, I continued north through meadows, forests, and cow pastures.

 The trail continued to follow the Green River out of the mountains, gradually going downhill.
 The river picked up a significant meander along its valley, and split into two channels in several places.

-The river widened, forming a lake nearly the width of the entire valley, thanks to a natural dam formed by on the valley floor.
+The river widened, forming a lake nearly the width of the entire valley, thanks to a natural dam formed on the valley floor.
 After flowing through the channel, it became river-sized again, only to expand into another valley-width lake once more on its way out of the valley.

 As I continued downhill, the fog gradually lifted.
 A mountain peak (actually, the side of a knife edge) suddenly appeared above the trees straight ahead.
 A few southbounders and day hikers passed by.